External Cybersecurity

 How Does External Cybersecurity Work?

-• Monitoring the Public Attack Surface: Continuous scanning and monitoring of the dark web to detect external threats such as leaked credentials, session tokens, impersonated accounts associated with the organization, and phishing domains.
+• Monitoring the Public Attack Surface: Continuously monitor the dark web.
+Detect external threats like leaked credentials, session tokens, impersonated accounts associated with your organization, and phishing domains.

-• Resetting Leaked Credentials: Detecting leaked credentials and session tokens and resetting them to prevent unauthorized access.
+• Resetting Leaked Credentials: Detect leaked credentials and session tokens.
+Rest them to prevent unauthorized access.

-• Taking Down Phishing Domains: Identifying and taking action to remove lookalike or phishing domains that could trick users, leading to account fraud and compromised credentials.
+• Taking Down Phishing Domains: Identify lookalike or phishing domains that could be used to trick your users.
+Submit takedown requests to remove the offending domains.

-• Dark Web Monitoring: Tracking the dark web for mentions of the organization, leaked data, planned attacks, or other threats to proactively mitigate the risk.
+• Dark Web Monitoring: Track the dark web for mentions of your organization, leaked data, or planned attacks.
+Early detection can significantly reduce the risk.